pradyutb/jstlanyquery/README.md

 # jstlanyquery

-Run any sql query or update with jstl
+Run any sql query or update with jstl in jsp java